 - Remote Location: Limited access to amenities and services poses maintenance and guest satisfaction challenges.

-Investing in Cooper Landing promises rewarding returns, but strategic planning and flexibility are essential to effectively navigate its seasonal economy and remote location challenges.
+Investing in Cooper Landing promises rewarding returns, but strategic planning and flexibility are essential to effectively navigate its seasonal economy and the challenges of its remote location.

 6. Delta Junction